 Our team is split up into multiple sub-teams to deal with different aspects of the FIRST robotics challenge.
-We have split our team into two major sub-teams: Robot, and Community Outreach and Public Relations (COPR).

 The mechanical team makes the robot and all of the attachments.
 Students get training with SolidWorks, a variety of tools and materials, and have the opportunity to learn about the engineering process.